everalert/japanese-tools/README.md

 [KanjiDamage](http://www.kanjidamage.com/) (RTK-like study website) scraper and kanji diagram generator.
 * Requires `/kanjicolorizer` folder from [KanjiColorizer](https://github.com/cayennes/kanji-colorize) in main directory.
 * May also need to extract [KanjiVG](https://github.com/KanjiVG/kanjivg/releases) data to `/kanjicolorizer/data/kanjivg`

+### `/anki_datetime`
+[Anki](https://apps.ankiweb.net/) addon that lets you insert the current datetime into an editor field from the context menu.
+* Intended for quickly filling an ID-style sort field with something unique.